Skip to main content

 Setting up Cloudinary

-Luckily for us, Cloudinary also has an SDK for Angular, so we can use that pretty easily: npm install cloudinary-core @cloudinary/angular-5.x.
+Cloudinary has an SDK for Angular, so we can plug it in easily: npm install cloudinary-core @cloudinary/angular-5.x.

 import { CloudinaryModule } from '@cloudinary/angular-5.x';